Spritetm/hadbadge2019_fpgasoc/README.md

   of IPL+app)

 - The IPL will initialize the LCD and framebuffer and load the initial app from the FAT16 partition on flash.
 If it cannot load it, it will switch the device to USB MSC upload mode.
+(Or will it show the main menu already?
+Don't quite know...)